60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 The Caravelles ruled the Dublin scene from 1962-65.
 They had a large repertoire of songs including Little Richard, Chuck Berry, Ray Charles, James Brown and Roy Orbison as well as the Stones, Beatles and Searchers among many others.
 In 1963 they made their TV debut on RTE's Curtain Up variety show.
 In September the same year they provided backing for the Springfields on their '63 Tour of Ireland.
 They changed their name to The Greenbeats when they played Liverpool's Cavern Club in April 1964 to avoid confusion with another band.

-The Greenbeats were a sensation in Ireland in the mid-1960s thanks to a regular beat group slot on RTE TV's weekly The Showband Show during 1964-65.
-Alas, no video of this show survives.
-There was an attempt to smear the beat scene with bad publicity in the mid-60s -- the showbands had a lot to lose -- and the Greenbeats were almost a victim of this when their slot on The Showband Show was cancelled by RTE in 1965, only to be reinstated following public outcry.
-Ironically the band had decide to opt for an augmented lineup and the showband circuit in September 1965.
+The rise of the beats groups, however minor in retrospect, threatened the showbands hold on the public's affections (and wallets) and there was an attempt to smear the beat scene with bad publicity in the mid-60s.
+The Greenbeats were almost a victim of this when their slot on The Showband Show was cancelled by RTE as a result of these smears in 1965, only for it to be reinstated following public outcry.
+Ironically by September 1965 the band had decided to opt for an augmented lineup (i.e. with horns) and to tour the showband circuit.
 They contined to be very popular in Ireland for a number of years but their beat credentials were somewhat tarnished.
-Brian Lynch had returned to his studies in early 1965 and had been replaced by Peter Barden.
-Mog Aherne left in 1966 and was later in Aesop's Fables and the Never Greens.
-Guitarist Paul Williams was killed in a car crash on 22 November 1967.
-Bobby Kelly (ex The Hootenannys and Chosen Few, later in The Sands) was his replacement.
-John Keogh left for full-time employment at RTE as a sound engineer in June 1968, The band split a couple of months later in August.
+This may have been why Mog Aherne left in 1966.
+He was later in Aesop's Fables and the Never Greens.

-Discography:
+Greenbeats Discography:

 • Please Don't Tell / Just You Wait And See